alexandrethiault/set-game/README.md

 You can see the rules [here](https://en.wikipedia.org/wiki/Set_(card_game)).

 After launching the client, a game window will open.
-After a few seconds (it has to load the images) it is brought to a grey screen
+After a few seconds (it has to load the images) it is brought to a grey screen.
+Click it to try to connect.
+Failing this step could either mean you copied a wrong IP address, or your server is not properly set up to be visible by the client, or the server is not executing `server.py`.

 In this computer version of the game, a spacebar press translates to shouting "Set!".
 After that press, you have 3 seconds to click on the 3 cards that you think make up a set.
 If the 3 cards indeed make up a set, the client responsible for that action earns 1 point, otherwise he loses one.